zeryabmoussaoui/SVD-Golub-Kahan/README.md

 ## What is this ?

-A m-file which implements the Golub-Kahan method for SVD computation, i did it when i was an undergraduate students and found it useful to share.
+A m-file which implements the Golub-Kahan method for SVD computation, i did it when i was an undergraduate student and found it useful to share.

 ## What is required ?